 - What do I need to do to prepare for the training program?

-Self-study materials (Layer One) are provided for you to complete before arriving for the three-day seminar (Layer Two).
+Self-study materials and online videos (Layer One) are provided for you to complete before arriving for the three-day virtual seminar (Layer Two).
 Come to the training with enthusiasm, all of your questions, and know what you want to learn!

 - How many participants are in a training program?

-Our Layer Two class size minimum is two, and the maximum is four participants.
-Our curriculum is designed for small group communication discussion and sharing of information, experiences and ideas to enhance a participant’s learning outcomes.
+Our Layer Two class size minimum is two.
+Our curriculum is designed for small group communication discussions and sharing of information, experiences, and ideas to enhance a participant’s learning outcomes.
 Additionally, a size smaller or larger would make the hands-on learning experience less meaningful for participants and the client.

 - Do I need certification to be a Professional Organizer?